 There are many things you can do to get involved with the Wicomico River and its watershed.
 The tabs below will help you to know the organizations that work with the Wicomico River under Partners, and know what you can do at a personal and organizational level under Take Action.
 You can learn about the current issues under Hot Topics.
-There are many events going on that need volunteers and participants, check them out under the Calendar.

 The main tools needed to plant trees and native plants: shovels, rake, native plants, and soil